-I decided I wanted a Ford 302 (5 ltr) V8 with a desired output of between 350-415 bhp.
+I decided I wanted a Ford 302 (5 ltr) V8 with the desired output of between 350-415 bhp.
 But there was a problem.
 I couldn't work out how to drip-feed it with a modern-day management system.
-Lots of head scratching ensued, and I nearly gave up to go the Chevy LS route with fuel rails and all kinds of whizz-bang stuff.
+Lots of head-scratching ensued, and I nearly gave up to go the Chevy LS route with fuel rails and all kinds of whizz-bang stuff.
 But I really wanted an EFI based system feeding a Ford engine.

 So... not being ready to compromise, it was back to the drawing-board and me losing sleep wondering what to do.
 And in this theme, it was back to the web to surf-and-suffer to find out what options were out there...
 I really didn't want to go the carb' route.